dgiovannelli/dgiovannelli.github.io/_pages/mediaoutreach.md

 Here our efforts to explain to the public and other scientist what we do, either through outreach activities or by interacting with the media.
 Jump to our [outreach activities](#outreach-activities) or check out the [media covering](#media-coverage) our research.

 # Outreach activities
+**2021** I was recently interview by  [Microbiologia Italia](https://www.microbiologiaitalia.it/) for their "Un Caffé con la Microbiologia" series.
+We speak about my research, my career and my recent ERC Starting Grant project.
+The video is available on [YouTube](https://youtu.be/QjSwNesTJXY)

+**2020** My interview (in Italiano) with [Alberto Vitale-Brovarone (UNIBO)](https://sites.google.com/site/alvitalebrovarone/home) regarding our paper recently appeared in Nature Communication for the podcast Co.Scienza is available on [Spotify](https://spoti.fi/2FT2pen)

+**2020** My public seminar (in Italiano) on the Aeolian Island shallow-water hydrothermal vents entitled "Perché proteggere gli ambienti estremi delle Eolie?” organized by the Aeolian Island Preservation Fund is online and can be viewed on [YouTube](youtu.be/Ra0_wl7S9X0)

 **2019** Guest of the [MiniGeology podcast](http://earthscience.rice.edu/minigeology) on the  KPFT Houston radio.
 The interview can be found at on [youtube](http://youtu.be/X6nwJbO3Q84)

 **2019** Invited speaker at the [2019 FISV Days](bit.ly/2OUn8iK) in Naples, to speak about the co-evolution of Life and planet.
 The talk, in Italian,  will soon be available on YouTube